aalling-ne/CS6620_CI_CD_Pipeline/README.md

 # Running the Code Locally
 Instructions for testing the project locally:
-**1 - Have Python3 installed, and ideally create a Virtual Environment**
+**1 - Have Python3 installed, and ideally create a new Virtual Environment**

+>python3 -m venv venv
+>source venv/bin/activate

 **2 - Clone the Repo**